Refer to the Setting Up and Getting Started guide.

 Alternative 1: Using a list and pointer to implement version control

-operations.This feature allows the user to click on an InternApplicationCard
+undo.redo operations.This feature allows the user to click on an InternApplicationCard in the

 the InternApplicationListPanel